JobJPJoseph/Battleship-Project/README.md

 ## Phase 4
     This phase will focus on retrieve the player's input and return it in an object format.
 It will NOT extend from the board class.
 It will have a constructor.
 Make sure to validate the player's input.

+## Phase 5
+    In this phase we will turn our focus back towards the Board class.
+We need to print the board in a particular way.